Infisical/node-sdk-v2/README.md

 - `tagFilters` (string[], optional): Tags to filter secrets.

 **Returns:**
-- `ApiV3SecretsRawGet200Response`: The response containing the list of secrets.
+- `ListSecretsResponse`: The response containing the list of secrets.

 #### List secrets with imports